Home > Pudding and Mousse > Coconut Milk Peach Panna Cotta

 RECIPE NOTES

-• The coconut milk must be a homogenous coconut milk – meaning there is little to no separation of the coconut cream and liquid.
+• The coconut milk must be homogenous – meaning there is little to no separation of the coconut cream and liquid.
 The consistency should be like a thick Greek yogurt.

 • Canned coconut cream will also work.
 Usually, cans of coconut cream will have a higher ratio of cream to liquid in the can.